Impact Stories

 Caregivers Play a Role in Preventing the First Fracture

-As part of Amgen's Our Unbreakable Bond campaign, the Lee Kuan Yew School of Public Policy and Amgen Biotechnology Singapore jointly produced a research paper titled Sense-making Public Perceptions of Falls, Bone Health and Caregiving.
-The study leveraged a 10-billion-word online media dataset analysed using artificial intelligence and interviews to explore perceptions around bone health, serious falls and caregiving.
-It also advocates for more societal conversations and support for caregivers.
+As part of Amgen's Our Unbreakable Bond campaign, the Lee Kuan Yew School of Public Policy and Amgen Biotechnology Singapore jointly produced a research report titled Sense-making Public Perceptions of Falls, Bone Health and Caregiving.
+The study leveraged a 10-billion-word online media dataset and a nationally representative survey to explore perceptions around bone health, serious falls and caregiving.
+It advocates for more societal conversations and support for caregivers.

 |